whitenode/riak_mapreduce_utils/README.markdown

 Overview
 ========

-The riak_mapreduce_utils module contains a collection of six mapreduce utility functions implemented in erlang.
+The riak_mapreduce_utils module contains a collection of seven mapreduce utility functions implemented in erlang.

 The first one is a map phase delete function called **map_delete**, which allows deletes to be performed where the data resides.
 This complements the [reduce phase delete function](http://contrib.basho.com/delete_keys.html) available through [Basho contrib](http://contrib.basho.com/).
 It can be configured to only process records belonging to a specific Bucket.